Eczema: soothing skin and addressing root causes

 The Royal Children’s Hospital provides an eczema bath formula for children, which combines bath oil, pool salt and White King bleach in a bath of tepid water.
 The protocol is not intended to cure eczema, but to reduce Staphylococcus aureus bacteria on the skin in an attempt to reduce the rate of infection.

 If you suffer with eczema you may have already tried some or all of these treatments and found limited or only short-term relief.
-Our eczema specialist, Rebecca Hughes can work with you to find real answers to why your eczema is occurring and how you can treat the cause effectively and naturally.
+Functional medicine-trained Naturopath, Rebecca Hughes, can work with you to find real answers to why your eczema is occurring and how you can treat the cause effectively and naturally.

 Listen to Rebecca talk about the functional medicine approach to skin health and natural eczema treatments in Australia below.